Live Webinar : Introducing form•Z 8 Pro, now with subdivision surfaces and more! September 9, 2014

 Part 3 of the self paced tutorials for bonzai3d has been released to help you master techniques for materials, lights, and displays at your pace.
 CLICK HERE to visit the page where you will find out more about these and other tutorials and get access to downloading them.

-from the beginning and briefly introduces you to the interface.
-It then walks you through basic drawing tips to get you modeling quickly.
-You’ll learn how to add or subtract volume to an object using the drawing tools.
+techniques that will yield results quickly and efficiently.
+They are organized in sequential categories that walk you from essential interface navigation to mastering more advanced techniques, as you choose your level of expertise and needs accordingly.
+PART 1 QuickStart starts from the beginning and briefly introduces you to the interface.
+It then walks you through basic drawingtips to get you modeling quickly.
+You’ll learn how to add or subtractvolume to an object using the drawing tools.
 The tutorial concludes with moving, copying, and basic navigation.

 PART 2 Sculpting continues from Part 1 and let’s you use the “sculpting” tools such as Reshaping, Insert Outlines, Insert Segments, and Imprinting.
 Learn how to move parts of objects.
 See how to draw on an object with or without inserting.
 You’ll also learn how to use the Roof tool, Primitives, Booleans, Sweeping, and Deformations.
+PART 3 Materials, Lights, and Displays utilizes the Edit Texture tool, Map Texture tool, predefined materials, and a variety of different displaytypes.

 Bonzai3d, RenderZone Plugin, and Sketch Rendering Plugin manuals have become available online on the b3d documentation page of the AutoDesSys website.
 This gives all users the ability to access the latest version of the manuals as they are edited with each update and features are added or revised.